U.S. Department of State Seal

 Note: Additional documents may be requested.

-Once your adoption is complete or you have obtained legal custody of the child for the purposes of emigration and adoption of the child in the United States, there are a few more steps to take before your child can head home.
-Specifically, you need to apply for three documents before your child can travel to the United States:
+Once your adoption is complete or you have obtained legal custody of the child for the purposes of emigration and adoption of the child in the United States, there are a few more steps to take before your child can enter the United States.
+Specifically, the consular officer will need to issue a Hague Adoption Certificate or Hague Custody Certificate and grant final approval of the Form I-800 petition.
+Then you will need to obtain three documents before you secure a visa so your child can travel to the United States:

 Birth Certificate

-If you have finalized the adoption in Hong Kong, you will first need to apply for a new birth certificate for your child.
-Your name will be added to the new birth certificate.
+If you have finalized the adoption in Hong Kong, you will need to obtain a new birth certificate for your child with your name on it.

 If you have been granted legal custody for the purposes of emigration and adoption of the child in the United States, the birth certificate you obtain will, in most cases, not yet include your name.